Yingwen-Liu/Snake-Game_Deque-Based/README.md

 May not be recieved any future update, because its underlaying logic is not efficient for model training.

-- The next Snake Game will be based on Numpy / Cumpy.
+- The next Snake Game will be based on Numpy / Cumpy

 - **Merely for fun**